 Category Outcome to be achieved 1.
 Condition Local authorities must provide evidence, through their annual returns that the facility is kept in condition A or B for a period of 25 years.
 This is intended to be a binary funding condition.
 However in recognition of the potential for survey issues to be identified, removal of funding would be suspended for one year to allow for rectification of any issues leading to a C condition rating.
 The funding would be reinstated, the next financial year, once it could be demonstrated that the facility was in A/B condition again.
-If the building drops into condition C more than once during a five-year period, the condition funding element will be suspended without the one-year grace period, until the condition is rectified to A/B. suspended without the one year grade period, with the condition is rectified to 74 Bi In the event of eventtional circumstances such as fire or flood resulting in the condition of the building being unable to be In the event of exceptional circumstances such as fire or flood resulting in the condition of the building being unable to be rectified to an A/B condition within 1 year of becoming a C, or meaning that the facility drops into condition C for a second occasion, this will be reviewed on a case by case basis between the authority and SG.
+If the building drops into condition C more than once during a five-year period, the condition funding element will be suspended without the one-year grace period, until the condition is rectified to A/B. In the event of exceptional circumstances such as fire or flood resulting in the condition of the building being unable to be rectified to an A/B condition within 1 year of becoming a C, or meaning that the facility drops into condition C for a second occasion, this will be reviewed on a case by case basis between the authority and SG.
 2. Energy Efficiency Authorities must provide evidence that the target of 67/kWh/sqm/p.a for core hour/facilities use of the facility is achieved.
-Core Facilities To provide consistency of definition across the variety of projects in the programme, the following facilities are excluded from the total energy consumption target: